 3) Explore Oban Harbour

 The harbour of Oban is one of my favourite places in town.
-I love the bustle of boats and ferries coming in and out.
-Lots of people stroll up and down the waterfront, eating their fish & chips on one of the many benches, always fending off greedy seagulls.
+I love the bustle of boats and ferries coming and going.
+Lots of people stroll up and down the waterfront, or eat fish & chips on one of the many benches, always fending off greedy seagulls.
 As the tide rolls out it reveals a small pebble beach beneath the harbour wall.

 You might also like: 7 Fun Micro Adventures in Argyll – From Hiking to Star Gazing